Quick installation

 Install a specific version of the CLI

-1. Find the release version that you want to install.
+1. From the Changelog, find the release version that you want to install.

-2. Install the meshctl CLI, setting the Gloo version to install.
+2. Install the meshctl CLI, setting the Gloo Mesh Enterpriseversion to install.

 3. Add meshctl on your PATH system variable for global access on the command line.
 The steps vary depending on your operating system.
 The following example is for macOS.
 For more information, see macOS or Linux.